 Owls are easy to photograph, hard to find.
 They tend to sit on branches ten to fifteen feet off the ground, well hidden under the canopy of big trees.
 Most often, you will “see” them first with your ears.

 You may be lucky enough to hear their well-known “Whooo” call.
 I never have.
+In my experience, instead of hearing the owl, I hear the owl’s upset neighbors.
 What happens to me when hiking or biking on paths near a dense wetland forest, is that I listen for a large gathering of frantic songbirds darting from tree to tree, chirping and cawing as if they are angry.
-They are in fact angry and are announcing to the world, “There’s a raptor in my territory.
-Go away Owls!’
-This is the signal to start inspecting every tree up close, starting from the base of the trunk and following out each branch, looking for a dark shape the size of a basketball.
+They are in fact angry and are announcing to the world, “There’s a raptor in my territory!”
+The noisy songbirds are a the signal to start inspecting every tree up close, starting from the base of the trunk and following out each branch, looking for a dark shape the size of a basketball.

 Getting a good image of an owl is a matter of dealing successfully with low light.
 A good exposure in a dark forest will require a shallow depth of field and maybe an iso of up to 800.
 Owls will pose for you, slowly turning their head.
 Focus carefully on the head and eyes and shoot!.